 1. Start Early: Beat the crowds and enjoy cooler temperatures by beginning your hike in the morning, especially in peak season.

-2. Check the Weather: Wet, icy, or snowy conditions make the rock scramble section extremely dangerous – avoid hiking Old Rag in bad weather.
+2. Check the Weather: Wet, icy, or snowy conditions make the rock scramble section extremely dangerous.
+Avoid hiking Old Rag in bad weather!

-3. Wear the Proper Footwear: Sturdy, grippy hiking boots or shoes with good ankle support are a must – the rock scramble requires traction and stability!
+3. Wear the Proper Footwear: Sturdy, grippy hiking boots or shoes with good ankle support are a must.
+The rock scramble requires traction and stability!

 4. Stay on the Designated Trail: Taking shortcuts damages the environment and increases your risk of getting lost or injured.

 5. Know Your Location: Along the trail, you’ll see numbers beneath the blue blazes on trees and rocks – these are reference points for Search and Rescue teams.
+If you need assistance, note the nearest number to help rescuers find you quickly.

 6. Be in Good Physical Shape: This trail is strenuous, requiring both upper and lower body strength for the rock scramble – pace yourself and know your limits.